 Resident will be responsible for the assigned ward’s pharmacy-related problems and drug information requests/pharmacy consults.

 Present patient cases to preceptor daily and discuss appropriate management.

+Participate in team patient care rounds (at discretion of the preceptor).

 Discuss select therapeutic disease states including pathophysiology and treatment as arranged by preceptor.

-This will be done with the Residents and Medical Students Every Monday/Tuesday and Thursday at Morning Report.
+Attend morning teaching with Medical Residents and Students every Monday and Thursday at 0730.

-Deliver a case presentation or Journal to pharmacy staff.
+Deliver a case presentation or journal article to pharmacy staff.

-Prepare and present an in-service to medical residents and clinical clerks.
+Prepare and present a teaching session to medical residents and clinical clerks.
+(May be asked to provide a one pager to summarize and have posted for medical residents use)

 PRECEPTOR CONTACT TIME